norok2/flyingcircus_numeric/README.rst

 This software provides a library of miscellaneous utilities / recipes for generic computations with Python and NumPy / SciPy.
+This code was originally included in FlyingCircus, but is now living in a separate package to avoid pulling larger dependencies to those users not in need of NumPy / SciPy functionalities.
 It is relatively easy to extend and users are encouraged to tweak with it.

 Most of the code is used in a number of projects where it is tested against real-life scenarios.

+The code has reached a reasonable level of maturity.
-As a result of the code maturity, some of the library components may undergo (eventually heavy) refactoring.
+However, until it gets a wider adoption, some of the library components may undergo some refactoring in the process of improving the code.
-While this is not expected, this will be documented.
+Changes will appear in the ``CHANGELOG.rst``.
 Please file a bug report if you detect an undocumented refactoring.

 Releases information are available through ``NEWS.rst``.